Skip to content

 On January 24, James Hendrickson and Lavar Edmonds, of the Eviction Lab, delivered a presentation on the organization’s work, which has established the first dataset and research tool focused on eviction rates in the United States.
 The talk was held at the National Building Museum, which currently features the “Evicted” exhibit, exploring the causes and impact of evictions through photographs and stories reflecting the affordable housing crisis, on display through May 19, 2019.
 The Eviction Lab plans to create a national, centralized database with information they are still gathering, but encourages interested parties to utilize their available studies and research to increase awareness of the housing crisis.
 All of their data and related work is available for download, free of charge, on their website.

-Photo: 40th Anniversary Panel With Patricia Wald
+Photo: 40th anniversary panel with Patricia Wald

 The Public-Interest Legacy of Judge Patricia Wald